 If you Want to Save Money on Interest, Take a Balance Transfer, 0% Intro APR or Low Interest Card

 Balance Transfer Cards are useful when you already carry a balance on one or more cards and want to consolidate them or pay the balance off during the promotional no interest period.
-This period lasts around 12 months and it can be much help, because interest payments are what actually causes you to pay the debt of such a card forever.
-A good example of such card may be the Discover it® - 18 Month Balance Transfer Offer.
+This period lasts around a year or two and it can be much help, because interest payments are what actually causes you to pay the debt of such a card forever.
+A good example of such card may be the Discover it® Balance Transfer.

 0% intro APR or low interest cards are perfect if you want to make a big purchase.
 Then you can pay it off before the interest charges hit.
 Note that all these types are mostly made for people with good and excellent credit and are harder to find for people with less than perfect credit.
 A good zero intro APR credit card is the Citi Simplicity® Card - No Late Fees Ever.